What are the Different Types of Construction?

 The 5 Types of Building Construction

 There are lots of different ways to classify construction projects and categorize buildings.
-Things are often broken up according to the owners, materials used, or types of structures.
-But there’s another way to divvy things up, and it revolves around the necessary level of fire resistance a building contains.
+Construction projects and buildings can be classified according to the owners, materials used, or types of structures.
+But there’s another way to divvy things up, and it is based on the required level of fire resistance in a building.

 Type I Construction: Fire Resistive